 eDNA Sampling

-eDNA samples will be obtained at six locations following Genidaqs standard protocols and using designated sampling kits for eDNA metabarcoding (simultaneous multi-species eDNA detection).
-Detailed protocols and methods are provided in Attachment A.
+eDNA samples will be obtained at seven locations following standard protocols and using designated sampling kits for eDNA metabarcoding (simultaneous multi-species eDNA detection).
+Detailed protocols and methods are provided in Attachment A as an example of the field methods CCWD will follow.

 Due to lake stratification, eDNA samples will be collected above and below a thermocline at each sampling site to maximize species detection and improve spatial representation of the fish community.
 Thermocline depth will be identified in situ using a cabled water quality meter prior to sample collection.
 Sampling across stratified layers increases the likelihood of detecting species that may occupy distinct vertical habitats within the reservoir.